 How adult of me.

-Well who knew it was just as easy to prepare without the pre-packaged box of ingredients?
-That’s right, DIY hamburger helper makes it easy to know exactly what you’re eating.
+Well who knew it was just as easy to prepare hamburger helper from scratch without the pre-packaged box of ingredients?
+That’s right, DIY homemade hamburger helper makes it easy to know exactly what you’re eating.

 I stand corrected folks.